chaozc/Geo/README.md

-# Geo
+Hello, this is Geo, a project of a geometric solution language.
+Team member: Qi Wang, Yuechen Zhao, Ziyi Luo, Zichen Chao

-Project of COMS W4115
+Project of COMS W4115 Columbia University
-Team member:
-Qi Wang
-Yuechen Zhao
-Ziyi Luo
-Zichen Chao
+Instructor: Stephen A. Edwards